 Everything above the 0W line is what is being generated by the solar system and charging the battery system, and at the end of the day showing in red is the battery coming into play as the sun goes down.
 Everything below the 0W is coming in from the local network.

-These images demonstrates how the inverter distributes the solar power firstly mainly into the battery once it has maintained the power for the property and then as the battery is fully charged, manages all three systems with most of the power now being fed to the local network.
+These images demonstrate how the inverter distributes the solar power, firstly mainly into the battery once it has maintained the power for the property and then as the battery is fully charged, manages all three systems with most of the power now being fed to the local network.

 This image demonstrates how the system is set up in the garage and how the 20 panels sit on my roof, little point here I painted the roof black before installation which helps to lessen the scenic impact.
 It is also worth mentioning the set up in the garage; as the Super Capacitor will not carrying the same Health & Safety risk as normal batteries (Lead Acid & Lithuim), key factor is H&S Standards for battery installation around private properties is in the review process (Australia and New Zealand) and is going to be very strict when released.
 The Super Capacitor I believe will not carry the same restrictions as normal batteries (Lead Acid & Lithuim) regarding installation and installing additional safety requirements to meet the new safety regulated requirements.

 Do I like the super capacitor; I think it’s wonderful, do I think it should be cheaper to purchase; yes, do I have a perfect system; not yet, will I be adding / purchasing another super capacitor; yes when I can afford it.

 The above exercise is calculated on having the funds available up front.

 For real time information about this system check out: http://www.solax-portal.com/dz/home/overview/260150